apache/www-site/content/security/committers.md

 <h2 id="ids">CVE IDs<a class="headerlink" href="#ids" title="Permanent link">&para;</a></h2>

-[Common Vulnerabilities and Exposures](https://cve.mitre.org/) (CVE) IDs are unique identifiers given to security flaws.
+[Common Vulnerabilities and Exposures](https://cve.mitre.org/) (CVE) IDs are unique identifiers given to security vulnerabilities.
 The Apache Security Team is a <a href="https://cve.mitre.org/cve/cna.html">CVE Numbering Authority (CNA)</a> covering all Apache projects and is the only group able to allocate IDs to Apache Software Foundation project issues.